Anushkatiwari522/devops-assignment/README.md

+*****Reason for pushing it from saurabh mishra's account is, he is my brother and I am using his laptop since a month because my laptop is under repairing. kindly consider my reason , I can also verify my reason if needed.*****

 DevOps Foundations Assignment: Docker, Git, and Linux

 This repository contains a simple Dockerfile designed to demonstrate fundamental Linux operations within a containerized environment, serving as a practical exercise in core DevOps, Docker, and Git principles.